ddrathod121294/ddr_imp_func/README.md

 s1 = ddr_davis_data.velocity_set(filepath = filepath1, load=True, rec_path=None, load_rec=False)
 ```

 s1 is the velocity set object.
 If the set folder is in hierarchy of the recorded image, then load_rec=True will load the recording set as well.
 Loading recording set helps in accessing recoded or raw images.
-To make the instantiation of velocity_set faster with recording set, it is better to give recoding set folder-path directly to <sec class="fattrib">rec_path</sec> attribute above.
+To make the instantiation of velocity_set faster with recording set, it is better to give recoding set folder-path directly to rec_path attribute above.

 ## Accessing data